Tsubasa Oozora: Captain Tsubasa

-Tsubasa first appeared as the protagonist of the manga Captain Tsubasa, which Takahashi started writing in 1981.
+Tsubasa first appeared as the main protagonist of the manga Captain Tsubasa, which Takahashi started writing in 1981.
 At the beginning of the series, Tsubasa is a lonely, soccer-obsessed, unembittered, elementary school pupil who has recently moved to the city of Nankatsu with his mother.
 Tsubasa 's life was saved by his football in a road-traffic accident when he was barely able to walk; Tsubasa held the football in front of him, which cushioned most of the impact.
 Immediately upon his arrival, Tsubasa challenges Shutetsu's genius goalkeeper Genzo Wakabayashi to a duel.
 The duel is observed by Roberto Hongo, a former member of the Brazil national football team and a friend of Tsubasa's father, who becomes his mentor.
 Joining Nankatsu school's soccer team, Tsubasa meets Taro Misaki with whom he forms a pairing that is later called "The Golden Duo" (ゴールデンコンビ, Gōruden Konbi), and chief supporter Sanae Nakazawa who soon develops a crush on him.

 When Tsubasa is chosen as a member of the city's team for the national championship, he and his friends face opposition from Kojirou Hyuga, who becomes one of his biggest rivals.
 Tsubasa's team wins the tournament but Roberto breaks the promise of going to Brazil to train with Tsubasa, believing he is still too young.
 Nevertheless, he leaves Tsubasa a notebook with instructions to guide him.
 Tsubasa becomes a midfielder for Nakatsu and creates a shot known as Drive Shoot (ドライブシュート, Doraibu shūto) that can change the ball's reach.
-In the following years of training, Tsubasa perfects the Drive Shoot but is severely wounded in his left arm, causing Tsubasa to end his final game against Hyuga's Toho team with a tie.
-Following his recovery, many of his friends and rivals are selected by his coach as part of a team that wins the U-16 World Championships for Japan.
+In the following years of training, Tsubasa perfects the Drive Shoot but is severely wounded in his left arm an left leg, causing Tsubasa to end his final game against Hyuga's Toho team with a tie.
+Following his recovery, many of his friends and rivals are selected by his coach as part of a team that wins the FIFA U-16 World Championship for Japan.
 He leaves Japan to follow his dream of becoming a professional soccer player in Brazil but periodically returns to play for the national team.
 Before leaving, Tsubasa tells Sanae he fell in love with her.